Jamesllllllllll/Batch-Upload-Vimeo-Thumbnails/README.md

 ## How to Use

+-1.
+Copy .env.example to .env, create a Vimeo app and add your credentials
 0. Add any thumbnail images you want to use in the /thumbnails folder in this project
 1. From the project root folder, run `npm install`
 2. Run `node thumbnails.js`